pearlchen/electronics-shopping-toronto/README.md

 For minor changes, go ahead and submit the PR.
 For more major ones, please open up a [Github issue](https://github.com/pchen/electronics-shopping-toronto/issues) for discussion.

 Already familiar with Git and pull requests?
-Cool, just do your usual thing.
+Cool, keep reading.

 If you're not, you might find it easier to [Submit the PR via Github](#submit-the-pr-via-github)